 \subsection{Our Problem Setting}

-To address the above limitations, we first need a suitable problem setting that offers better insights into how well a prompting method performs when there is a lack of labeled data.
-It is also crucial to evaluate if the method generalizes across tasks without fine-tuning the base \gnn's parameters.
+To address the above limitations, we first need a suitable problem setting that offers insights into how well a prompting method performs when there is lack of labeled data.
+It is also crucial to evaluate if the method generalizes across tasks without fine-tuning the base \gnn model parameters.